telerik/fiddler-everywhere-docs/migration.md

-## Migrating Fiddler Accounts and Licenses
+## Migrating Fiddler Accounts and Subscriptions

 Fiddler products are now part of an extensive portfolio of products developed by Progress Telerik.
-This article explains how to migrate your existing Fiddler accounts and licenses to the new unified Telerik system.
+This article explains how to migrate your existing Fiddler accounts and subscriptions to the new unified Telerik system.

 ## Account Migration